 Since 2000, the gentrification of Astoria has resulted in higher rents and home prices, attracting higher wage earners able to afford them.
-In addition, newcomers to the area cite easy access to public transportation, recreational areas along the East River, and a wide variety of ethnic eating establishments, as Astoria has experienced a significant increase in its white and Asian populations.
-In contrast, the percentage of Black residents has been cut in half.
+Newcomers to the area cite easy access to public transportation, recreational areas along the East River, and a wide variety of ethnic eating establishments, as Astoria has experienced a significant increase in its white and Asian populations while the percentage of Black residents has been cut in half.
 The Hispanic population has remained essentially constant.

-Attachment Figure 3 The percentage by nearby Census Block of the total population that reported their ethnicity as Hispanic or Latino for the 2020 Census.
+The percentage by nearby Census Block of the total population that reported their ethnicity as Hispanic or Latino for the 2020 Census.